magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-transformation-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/transformation-change-originator.png)

-All incoming Messages in the Thingsboard have originator field that identifies an entity that submits Message.
+All incoming Messages in the IoT Hub have originator field that identifies an entity that submits Message.
 It could be a Device, Asset, Customer, Tenant, etc.

 This node is used in cases when a submitted message should be processed as a message from another entity.